kmkr/splendid-nudibranch/content.md

 Location		Egypt
 Tags			2014 dolphin
 Latin			Stenella longirostris
-Description		Those times I'm lucky enough to hear distant sounds of dolphins I instantly change focus from finding small stuff, finding snails or whatever I'm up to at the moment, and instead scout.
-The dolphins are somewhere around, but they are fast swimmers so not necessarily for long.
+Description		Those times I'm lucky enough to hear whistles and clicking sounds I instantly change focus from finding small stuff, snails or whatever I'm up to at the moment, and instead scout for what could be dolphins.
+They are fast swimmers, so if they are around, they are not necessarily for long.
 Most often I will not find them, but sometimes I do, and some of these encounters I believe are the dolphins finding me more than the other way around.
 They are curious, playful and intelligent creatures.

 DSC06693.jpg